Metroline: Perivale (PV)

 Perivale garage, originally known as Perivale East, first closed on 23 June 2012, with the garage's route 70 passing to First London following the closure.
 However, the garage reopened four years later on 6 August 2016.
 The garage was renamed to Perivale with the closure of Perivale West garage in 2022.

-Perivale is home to Metroline's fleet of Wright StreetDeck Hydroliner FCEV double-decker buses, the first of the type to operate in England.
+Perivale is home to Metroline's fleet of Wright StreetDeck Hydroliner double-decker buses, the first of the type to operate in England.
 These are operated on routes 7, 245 and N7 and were launched at the garage following a delay due to manufacturing shutdowns as a result of the COVID-19 pandemic in July 2021, with hydrogen refuelling stations installed by Danish engineering firm Nel Hydrogen and fuel supplied Air Liquide.